 Software Design = Both Clean and Dense

-Initially the coach’s view of the software is a little bit overwhelming, but once you start using TrueCoach you begin to see that it’s laid out in a very usable and intuitive way, and that each option serves a necessary purpose.
+Initially, the coach’s view of the software is slightly overwhelming.
+Still, once you start using TrueCoach you begin to see that it’s laid out in a very usable and intuitive way and that each option serves a necessary purpose.